dumitrache-adrian92/MN-HW1/README.md

 Implementation of PageRank in Octave using the faster iterative method, as well as the more accurate algebraic method while also calculating the importance of each page.

-PageRank.m takes a file with the following format as input:
+PageRank.m takes a file with the following format as input (graf1 and graf2 can be used for this):
 ```
 number of pages
 index_of_page number_of_links index_of_links